datocms/new-website/pages/legal/docs/terms.md

-Please read these Terms of Service, our Privacy Policy and our Documentation (collectively, the "Agreement") carefully before using DatoCMS software platform (hereinafter “DatoCMS”, “Service”) provided by DATO SRL, via Botticini 13, Firenze, Italy (hereinafter indicated as "DATO SRL or "We" or "Us").
+Please read these Terms of Service, our Privacy Policy and our Documentation (collectively, the "Agreement") carefully before using DatoCMS software platform (hereinafter “DatoCMS”, “Service”) provided by DATO SRL, Via Giuseppe Garibaldi 15, Firenze, Italy (hereinafter indicated as "DATO SRL or "We" or "Us").
 By using or accessing the Service, you ("Customer" or "you") agree to become bound by all the terms and conditions of this Agreement.
 If you do not agree to all the